sachinsu/sachinsu.github.io/content/posts/dbre.md

     * Data Security
         * Tracking every failed and successful SQL statement sent to database is critical for identifying SQL injection attacks.
 SQL syntax errors can be a leading indicator

+    * Data Architecture
+        * Frontline Datastores - Historically, these systems have been referred to as OnLine Transactional Processing (OLTP) systems.
+They were characterized by a lot of quick transactions, and thus they were designed for very fast queries, data integrity in high concurrency, and scale based on the number of transactions they can handle concurrently.
+All data is expected to be real time with all of the necessary details to support the services using them.
+Each user or transaction is seeking a small subset of the data.
+This means query patterns tend to focus on finding and accessing a small, specific dataset within a large set.
+Effective indexing, isolation, and concurrency are critical for this, which is why it tends to be fulfilled by relational systems.
+Typical characteristics are,
+            * Low-latency writes and queries
+            * High availability
+            * Low Mean Time to Recover (MTTR)
+            * Ability to scale with application traffic
+            * Easy integration with application and operational services

+        * Database proxies  - Sits between application and frontline datastores.
+It could be,
+            * Layer 4 (Networking transport layer) - Uses the information available at networking layer like destination IP Addresses to distribute the traffic.
+This type can not work with factors like load or replication lag while distributing traffic
+            * Layer 7  - Operates at higher level of networking transport layer.
+At this layer, proxy can include functionality like,
+                * Health checking and redirection to healthy servers
+                * Splitting of reads and writes to send reads to replicas
+                * Query rewriting to optimize queries that cannot be tuned in code
+                * Caching query results and returning them
+                * Redirecting traffic to replicas that are not lagged
+                * Generate metrics on queries
+                * Perform firewall filtering on query types or hosts

+        * Event and Message systems - Used for actions to be triggered after a transaction like,
+            * Data must be put into downstream analytics and warehouses
+            * Orders must be fulfilled
+            * Fraud detection must review a transaction
+            * Data must be uploaded to caches or Content Delivery Networks (CDNs)
+            * Personalization options must be recalibrated and published

+        * Caches and Memory Store - Used to overcome slowness in Disk I/o.
+Approaches to putting data are,
+            * Putting data in cache after its been written to persistent data store
+            * Writing to cache and datastore at the same time (Fragile due to possibility of one of the store failing)
+            * Writing to cache first and then to datstore asynchronously (Write-through approach)

+        * Lambda Architecture - The Lambda architecture is designed to handle a significant volume of data that is processed rapidly to serve near-real-time requests, while also supporting longrunning computation.
+Lambda consists of three layers: batch processing, real-time processing, and a query layer.If data is written to a frontend datastore, you can use a distributed log such as Kafka to create a distributed and immutable log for the Lambda processing layers.
+Some data is written directly to log services rather than going through a datastore.
+The pro‐cessing layers ingest this data.

+            * Low latency results in real time

+        * Kappa Architecture - Append only immutable log is used in this Architecture.
+Kappa architecture eliminates the batch processing system, with the expectation that the streaming system can handle all transformations and computations.
+One of the biggest values to Kappa is the reduction in complexity and operational expense of Lambda by eliminating the batch processing layer.
+It also aims to reduce the pain of migrations and reorganizations.
+When you want to reprocess data, you can start a reprocessing, test it, and switch over to it.

+        * Event sourcing pattern - Changes to entities are saved as sequence of state changes.
+When state changes, a new event is appended to the log.
+The datastore is called as event store.